 We have experienced, and expect to continue to experience, significant fluctuations in our quarterly revenues and results of operations.
-During the past eight quarters, our net income (loss) ranged from income of approximately \$0.4 million in the first quarter of 2021 to a loss of approximately \$3.8 million in the second quarter of 2022.
+During the past eight quarters, our net income ranged from income of approximately \$1.2 million in the fourth quarter of 2020 to a loss of approximately \$1.2 million in the fourth quarter of 2021.